ConversationalComponents/docs/docs/tutorials/map_dialogFlow_intent_to_component.md

 * Press Import and choose the downloaded ZIP file.
 ![](./screenshots/map_dialogFlow_intent_to_component/4_Import_ZIP.png)

-## Enable WebHook at the Fulfillment Section
+## Enable webhook at the Fulfillment Section

 * Go to the Fulfillment section.
-* Press on enable WebHook.
+* Press on enable webhook.
 ![](./screenshots/map_dialogFlow_intent_to_component/5_Enable_Webhook.png)
 * Set the url to be the endpoint from the dialogflow CoCoHub's service.
 ![](./screenshots/map_dialogFlow_intent_to_component/6_Copy_Link.png)
 ![](./screenshots/map_dialogFlow_intent_to_component/7_Set_URL.png)

-## Enable WebHook call On The Target Intent.
+## Enable webhook call On The Target Intent.

 * Go to the target intent.
 * Scroll to the bottom and press on enable webhook call.